Starting on Nov. 30, Giving Tuesday will kick off the official charity season, prompting people to

 local food banks that need your support, especially as the holidays continue to roll in.

-If COVID-related or other circumstances mean that food banks aren't your best choice this year, you can stick to helping reduce food insecurity from your phone or computer.
+If food banks aren't your best choice this year, you can stick to helping reduce food insecurity from your phone or computer.
 Join the

 National Black Food And Justice Alliance in advocating for Black farmers with petitions like this one on Color of Change.
 4 Support Mental Health Awareness

-The holidays can be a tough season, perhaps especially if people can't be together in person.
-To help promote mental health education and advocacy, you can
+To help promote mental health education and advocacy, you can donate to the

 Looking to donate your time rather than your cash?
 Consider